NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 ## DDoS Open Threat Signaling

-DDoS Open Threat Signaling (DOTS) [@!RFC9132,8783] is a set of protocols for real-time signaling, threat-handling requests, and data filtering between multi vendor elements.
+DDoS Open Threat Signaling (DOTS) [@!RFC9132,8783] is a set of protocols for real-time signaling of threat-mitigation requests within and between different operational domains.

 Advantages: